EconometricInstitute/feb22012-programming-website/data/week4/1-abstract-classes.md

 </sample-output>

 The greatest difference between interfaces and abstract classes is that abstract classes can contain object variables and constructors in addition to methods.
 Since you can also define functionality in abstract classes, you can use them to define e.g. default behavior.
-In the user interface above, storing the name of the operation used the functionality defined in the abstract `Operation` class.
+In the user interface above storing the name of the operation used the functionality defined in the abstract `Operation` class.

 <text-box variant='hint' name='Abstract Classes and Constructors'>